Grant-Steinfeld/coffee-supply-chain-blockchain/README.md

 docker-compose version 1.25.4, build 8d51620a

 ```
-if you have these, awesome!  otherwise see the detailed pre-requisites the VSCode IBM Blockchain platform extenstion for your computer's Operating System [here]()
+if you have these, awesome!

+If you are having trouble, check out the comprehensive documentation on how to start  [Developing smart contracts with Visual Studio Code extension](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-develop-vscode)

-### Start Microsoft Visual Studio Code and install the VSCode Extension for the IBM Blockchain Platform
+#### Fire up Microsoft Visual Studio Code and install the VSCode Extension for the IBM Blockchain Platform

 ![Installing the IBM Blockchaing Platform Ext for VSCode](images/vscode-installing-IBM-Blockchain-platform-ext.png)